 While you could go to any movie theater to catch the latest Hollywood fare, not all multiplexes are created equal.
 Packed houses, obstructed views, technical problems, bad seats, and noisy crowds can ruin even the best cinematic classic.
-This list of the 5 best mainstream movie theaters in Manhattan will help you find the perfect place to see the biggest and best films that are out this week.
-(Or, if you prefer indies, check out our guide to the 9 Best Independent Movie Theaters in Manhattan.)
+These mainstream movie theaters in Manhattan are the perfect places to see the biggest and best films that are out this week.
+And if you're into art-house flicks, there are many independent movie theaters in New York City for that as well.

 In operation since 1969, the legendary Ziegfeld is a gorgeous single-screen movie palace, a marvel in an age of impersonal multiplexes.
 With its classic screening room touting lush appointments (red velvet drapes, chandeliers, etc.), the Ziegfeld continues to be the site of many premieres and galas.
-Sadly, there have been reports that the Ziegfeld may have to close since single-screen movie palaces simply aren't profitable anymore.
-While that's bad news for film lovers, it's a great excuse to catch a movie at the Ziegfeld as soon as possible, before another part of New York history vanishes.
+Following a 2017 renovation, the theater has now been transformed into an event space with occasional screenings.